If you simply want to know what we chose as our #1 pick for the best band saw, then we recommend the POWERTEC BS900 as the best choice.

 4.Jet 14-inch Deluxe Pro Band Saw Kit (JWBS-14DXPRO)

-- STORAGE: Enclosed stand includes a storage shelf and easy access door
+- Handy Storage: Enclosed stand contains a storage shelf and easy access door

 Similar to the band saw we featured from Grizzly, this is once again not intended for the weekend warrior woodworker on a budget.